-There are three very good rules when it comes to dealing with the customs officials of another country:
+There are three very good rules when it comes to dealing with the customs officials of another country if you want to make things go smoothly (and avoid jail time.)

 In fact, these rules also apply to dealing with the customs officials of your own country too.
 In the case of the United States, it is often difficult to find the information you need because the rules are always changing and links to their needed spots on their websites seldom stay put for more than a year.
 The best you can do is to do your best, answer their questions honestly, and don't get upset.